abhijitvalluri/sign-android-release/README.md

-# Sign Android Release Action
+# Sign apks Action

 This action will help you sign an Android `.apk` or `.aab` (Android App Bundle) file for release.

+NOTE: This action is still in development and not finalized.
+As such, do not rely on this to work properly for your workflows!

 ## Inputs